 Biography in Brief

 Garrett graduated in 2013 with a B.A. in Power of Language, a major he created with the help of Chapman faculty.
 Raised in Anaheim Hills, California, he is no stranger to the wonderful world of Orange County.
-Garrett has worked as a student in the Office of Admission for two years and is thrilled to continue here as an admission counselor.
+Garrett has worked as a student in the Office of Admission for two years and is thrilled to start his second year here as an admission counselor.
 Starting his freshman year, he has taken advantage of all the opportunities that have come his way.
 From Greek life to student affairs to orientation to independent research, you name it and he’s done it.
 His senior year he was even named Spirit of Chapman, an honor given to two seniors at our annual Homecoming Weekend.
 Garrett plans on obtaining his high school teaching credentials in the near future.

 Advice from Garrett